dip. Sport and Remedial Massage Therapy, NLSSM

 After graduating, and spending a summer dancing in some music videos which will remain happily in the archives, Ruth worked in the entertainment industry for 10 years as an acting agent and casting assistant.
 There was never a dull moment working in London with some of the UK’s most famous actors, writers and comedians but long hours behind a desk ultimately was not for her.

-During the lockdown of 2020, Ruth turned her hand to teaching online which often featured her 2 cats, Heisenberg & Chester.
-Animals are fantastic therapy and even some massage clients would request they join in the treatment room!
-At that time, she was also asked to join the international team of teachers though the Ekhart Yoga platform with her content now available in over 100 countries.
+During the lockdown of 2020, Ruth turned her hand to teaching online.
+At that time, she was asked to join the international team of teachers though the Ekhart Yoga platform with her content now available in over 100 countries.

 Ruth’s initial massage course was so in-depth that prenatal techniques were already within her skillset.
 But living in north London she noticed many “mother and baby” classes either excluded fathers or focused on the babies only, so she set up her Parent Pilates classes to help people rehabilitate and recharge after giving birth and baby massage classes to facilitate bonding and confidence for all the family.
 These became firm favourites locally and she now regularly lectures on a Postnatal Yoga teacher training course.